kartik4540/Outing-Pass-Authorized/README.md

 3. **Built-in Authentication**: Leveraging Supabase Auth
 4. **Real-time Capabilities**: Using Supabase's real-time subscriptions
 5. **Scalable**: Automatically scales with your application needs

+## Deployment to Vercel

+1. Push your code to GitHub: [kartik4540/Outing-Pass-Authorized](https://github.com/kartik4540/Outing-Pass-Authorized)
+2. Go to [Vercel](https://vercel.com/) and import your GitHub repo.
+3. In Vercel Project Settings, add all required environment variables (see above).
+4. Deploy your project.
+5. Set up your Supabase Auth redirect URLs to include your Vercel domain.

+## Notes
+- All authentication and sensitive actions are now database-driven and secure.
+- For any changes to secrets or environment variables, always redeploy your function or restart your server.